inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 with defined final states in the database allows us to ensure that the service is robust to duplicate and out-of-order messages.

-[//]: #27 (Reading this paragraph makes me think that instead of specific messages that are relevant to the information we are after, we're instead waiting for a specific sequence of messages.
-If this is the case, I personally would add this earlier on; then the notion of a queuing system would make also more sense)

 In order to establish the validity of the data being stored in the EMAP star database we have created an R package to query data from both star and hospital databases and perform comparisons.
 These comparisons allow us to quickly identify